gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v13.1.3.0 2013/09/11 Made parameter push script and number schematics script compile project before pushing so that all schematic documents are found.
+v13.1.4.0 2013/09/11 Text orientation checker now reports back that exact text that is not correctly orientated and the layer it is on. v13.1.3.0 2013/09/11 Made parameter push script and number schematics script compile project before pushing so that all schematic documents are found.
 Sped up both pushing project parameters and numbering schematics by commenting calls to SchServer.RobotManager.SendMessage().
 Improved the error message if a schematic sheet couldn't be retrieved.
 Added GraphicallyInvalidate call to certain scripts to force redraw. v13.1.2.0 2013/09/10 Added 'XC' (crystal) to list of valid component designators. v13.1.1.0 2013/09/09 Added all unused layers to the layer variable set in Config.vbs.